 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Cecil is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Cecil is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Cecil who work in office and administrative support (12.46%), sales jobs (8.19%), and personal care services (6.76%).
+Overall, Cecil is a village of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Cecil who work in management occupations (14.90%), sales jobs (12.25%), and office and administrative support (9.60%).

 Of important note, Cecil is also a village of artists.
 Cecil has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cecil’s character.